 Lotz, Philipp, Papers, 1872-1955, (C3741)

-Pages from the family Bible listing births and deaths of children of Philipp and Christina Lotz; obituary of Christian Lotz; miscellaneous receipts and clippings; and religious cards and literature.
+The papers contain pages from the family Bible listing births and deaths of children of Philipp and Christina Lotz; obituary of Christian Lotz; miscellaneous receipts and clippings; and religious cards and literature.
 Most of the material is in German.
-The Lotz family lived in and near California and McGirk in Moniteau County, MO, and Kansas City.
+The Lotz family lived in and near California and McGirk in Moniteau County, Missouri, and Kansas City.

 Louisiana Central Lumber Company, Clarks, Louisiana, Records, 1901-1956, (C3660)